How can I prepare for my Anaesthesia?

 Your anaesthetist will perform a health and fitness assessment to enable them to discuss your anaesthetic options with you and any concerns about anaesthesia you may have.

-If a preoperative appointment is not required please fill out the preoperative assessment form on your anaesthetist webpage and email back to the doctor’s personal email address that is supplied.
+If a preoperative appointment is not required please fill out the QUESTIONNAIRE form on your anaesthetist’s webpage (which also appears on the homepage of our website) then submit form.
+Your preoperative assessment is delivered to the doctor’s personal email address.
 Thank you.

 General fasting instructions: